Consumer activism: Objectives and tactics

 The Internet plays a major role in modern consumer activism, allowing widespread consumer interest groups to support each other in their efforts to resist globalized consumption patterns.
 This is especially true as anti-brand and anti-corporation groups seek to create a coordinated opposition as multinational and interregional as the opposed business.
 Often these communities centrally accumulate and share resources and information.
 In these and other strategies, consumer activists seek to increase the exposure of their cause and to gain political support.
 The speed, convenience, and propensity for coalition-building make the internet an ideal place for consumers to run their activism.
 The Internet allows for more mobilization by supporters, both inside and outside the group, to protest and get their message heard.
-At the same time, the internet and various platforms are part of a digital economy that favours and promote consumerism], which is contrary to classic aims of consumer activism.
+At the same time, the internet and various platforms are part of a digital economy that favours and promote consumerism, which is contrary to classic aims of consumer activism.

 Activist boycotts function under the model that a consumer's money serves as a vote of support for the business from which they bought something, a model which adds social responsibility for the consumer, as they must be knowledgeable about a company's and its competition's policies and stances in order to make the most informed decisions each time they make a purchase.
 The boycott tactic is not more often utilized by or slanted toward any specific political party in the United States as there are many boycott efforts that champion both conservative and liberal stances.

+Relationship to political consumerism

+Consumer activism overlaps with the related concept of political consumerism, in which consumers use market choices to express political, ethical, or environmental concerns.
+Political consumerism is commonly described as including boycotts, buycotts, discursive actions, and lifestyle-based forms of consumption, such as reducing, avoiding, or deliberately selecting particular goods and services.

+Where consumer protection campaigns often seek regulation, product safety, fair pricing, or accurate information, political consumerism emphasizes the consumer's use of purchasing power as a form of civic or political participation.
+The two fields frequently overlap, since campaigns may combine legal reform, public advocacy, boycotts, certification schemes, and efforts to change everyday purchasing habits.